DorotaMoravcikova/generative_agents/course/COURSE_GUIDE.md

 3. **Run the same simulation with Model B** (e.g., Llama 3 via Ollama) for 30 minutes.
 Save logs to `logs_model_b/`.

 4. **Compare** using the analysis starter script:

+python course/analysis_starter.py --log1 logs_model_a/ --log2 logs_model_b/

+5. **Read the conversation logs qualitatively.** Note differences in tone, vocabulary, and interaction patterns.

+6. **Count JSON validation failures.** Check the simulation server logs for parsing errors.
+Record the count for each model.

+7. **Answer the questions** in the answer template.

+### What to look for

+The architecture, the personality descriptions, and the world are identical.
+Any difference in behaviour comes from the LLM itself — its training data, its instruction tuning, its inherent biases.
+This exercise demonstrates that generative agent simulations are not deterministic systems: the model underneath is not a neutral execution engine, it is an opinionated one.

+### What to save

+- Logs from both runs
+- Output of your analysis script (plots, statistics)
+- Your written comparison in the answer template

+---

+## Exercise 3: Single-Sentence Perturbation

+**Goal:** Measure prompt fragility quantitatively.

+**Time estimate:** 45–60 minutes.

+### What to do

+1. **Choose one model** (whichever worked better in Exercise 2).
+Use this model for the remaining exercises.

+2. **Add one sentence** to Dolores's scratch file.
+We suggest:

+   > "Dolores has been feeling anxious about her upcoming performance review."

+   Change nothing else.
+Run 30 minutes.
+Save logs as `logs_perturbation_sentence/`.

+3. **Run a second perturbation.** Restore the original scratch file, then change 2–3 adjectives in Dolores's personality traits (e.g., "warm" → "guarded", "detail-oriented" → "easily distracted").
+Run 30 minutes.
+Save logs as `logs_perturbation_traits/`.

+4. **Compare both perturbations to the baseline** (your Model A run from Exercise 2 serves as baseline).
+Use the analysis script to plot valence trajectories and compute effect sizes.

+5. **Answer the questions** in the answer template.

+### What to look for

+A single sentence can dominate an agent's behaviour.
+This is prompt fragility in action.
+Later, when you enable the negativity bias (Exercise 4), compare: does an architectural change produce a larger or smaller effect than a one-sentence personality edit?
+The answer has implications for how you would design agent systems in practice.

+### What to save

+- Both modified scratch files
+- Logs from both perturbation runs
+- Comparative plots
+- Your written analysis in the answer template

+---

+## Exercise 4: Enabling the Negativity Bias

+**Goal:** Compare baseline vs NEVER-augmented architecture, and observe emergent effects.

+**Time estimate:** 90–120 minutes (this is the core exercise).

+### What to do

+1. **Restore** all scratch files to their originals.

+2. **Enable the negativity bias** for Dolores.
+Follow the instructions in the README to activate:
+   - Valence-weighted retrieval (the V term in the retrieval score, with β = 1.5 for negative memories)
+   - Asymmetric sensory encoding (expanded descriptions for events with valence ≤ −3)

+   Maeve stays on the standard architecture.

+3. **Run the simulation** for at least 30 minutes of in-game time.
+Save logs as `logs_negbias/`.
+If you can, run longer (4–6 hours in-game) — the effects become more pronounced over time.

+4. **Quantitative analysis.** Using the analysis script:
+   - Plot Dolores's and Maeve's valence trajectories on the same chart.
+   - Compute mean valence and standard deviation for each agent.
+   - Compute Cohen's d for the difference.

+5. **Thought description comparison.** Find 2–3 of Dolores's thought descriptions for negative events and compare their length and content to Maeve's for comparable events.
+Are Dolores's descriptions longer?
+Do they contain sensory language (e.g., physical descriptions of how interactions felt)?

+6. **Check for memory intrusion.** If your simulation ran long enough to include off-duty hours (evening, at home), inspect Dolores's reflections from that period.
+Do work memories intrude — references to Bernard, the café, or workplace events?
+Compare with Maeve's evening reflections.
+If you find examples, paste them into your answer template.

+7. **Compare to Exercise 3.** Does the architectural change (negativity bias) produce a larger or smaller effect than the single-sentence perturbation?

+8. **(Optional but recommended)** Run the simulation twice more to check consistency.

+9. **Answer the questions** in the answer template.

+### What to look for

+You enabled two changes: negative memories get higher retrieval scores, and negative events get stored with more detail.
+Looking at your logs, can you trace how these two changes could lead to the valence decline you observe?
+Think about what happens when a negatively-toned reflection gets stored back into the memory stream as a new memory — it is itself negative, so it scores high in retrieval, so it surfaces again in the next reflection, and so on.

+### What to save

+- Configuration showing the negativity bias is enabled
+- Logs from your run(s)
+- Valence trajectory plot
+- Effect size computation
+- Thought description examples
+- Any memory intrusion examples you found
+- Your written analysis in the answer template

+---

+## Exercise 5: Daily Plan Quality

+**Goal:** Improve agent behaviour through prompt engineering.

+**Time estimate:** 45–60 minutes.

+### What to do

+1. **Inspect daily plans.** From any of your previous runs, find the daily plans generated for each agent at the start of each simulated day.
+Look at the log entries that show the agent's intended schedule.

+2. **Identify problems.** Common issues:
+   - Single activities lasting 3–4 hours with no breaks
+   - Unrealistic or missing meal times
+   - Vague activity descriptions ("work on things")
+   - No transitions between locations

+3. **Write planning rules.** Create a set of 3–5 natural language rules that should improve plan quality.
+For example:
+   - "No single activity should last longer than 90 minutes without a break."
+   - "Include at least two meal breaks (morning, lunch)."
+   - "Each activity should specify a location."

+4. **Inject your rules.** Find the planning prompt template in the codebase and add your rules to it.
+You are editing natural language, not code.

+5. **Run the simulation** for 30 minutes with your improved planning prompt.
+Compare the generated plans to the originals.

+6. **Assess downstream effects.** Do agents with better plans have more social interactions?
+More varied activities?
+Different valence trajectories?

+7. **Answer the questions** in the answer template.

+### What to look for

+Plan quality cascades through the entire simulation.
+A plan that has the agent sitting at a desk for four hours straight means four hours without social interaction, without new memories, without the chance for emergent behaviour.
+Better plans create more opportunities for the architecture to produce interesting dynamics.

+### What to save

+- Your planning rules (the text you added to the prompt)
+- Before/after examples of daily plans
+- Your written analysis of downstream effects in the answer template

+---

+## Submission Checklist

+Before submitting, verify you have:

+- [ ] Both names on the answer template
+- [ ] Completed `answer_template.md` with all questions answered
+- [ ] All modified scratch files (Exercises 1, 3)
+- [ ] Modified planning prompt (Exercise 5)
+- [ ] Analysis script with your additions (`analysis_starter.py` or your own)
+- [ ] Log files from your runs (or clear references to which pre-run logs you used)
+- [ ] At least one valence trajectory plot (Exercise 4)
+- [ ] Effect size computation (Exercise 4)

+Submit as a single zip file or as a link to your forked repository.